-Step 1 – Go to www.studentloans.gov and sign into the secure website with a federal pin number.
-The Parent can obtain a federal pin number at www.pin.ed.gov.
+Step 1 – Go to www.studentloans.gov* and sign into the secure website with a FSA ID.
+The Parent can obtain a FSA ID at www.studentaid.ed.gov/sa/fafsa/filling-out/fsaid.*

-Step 2 – Once you are logged in with your unique federal pin number, select the link REQUEST PLUS LOAN under the PLUS LOAN PROCESS navigation bar on the left side of the web page.
+Step 2 – Once you are logged in with your FSA ID, select the link REQUEST PLUS LOAN under the PLUS LOAN PROCESS navigation bar on the left side of the web page.

 Step 3 – Under the SELECT THE LOAN TYPE header, double click on PARENT PLUS.